atosorigin/PAMM_Skeleton/README.md

 ####Configuration
 There are 3 options for configuring which MongoDB instance the application uses:
-1. Leave it as the default, which assumes the database is running on localhost under the default port (27017)
+ 1. Set the `$MONGODB_URI` environment variable to the appropriate URI, this will be taken over the defaults set within `application.conf`.
  2. Change the target MongoDB URI within the `application.conf` file.
-Altering the first instance of `mongodb.uri` will change the default instance of MongoDB used by the application.
+Altering the first instance of `mongodb.uri` will change the default instance of MongoDB used by the application providing the environment variable is not present.
-3. Set the `$MONGODB_URI` environment variable to the appropriate URI, this will be taken over the defaults set within `application.conf`
+ 3. Leave it as the default, which assumes the database is running on localhost under the default port (27017).

 More detail on MongoDB URIs can be found at: https://docs.mongodb.com/manual/reference/connection-string/